-- Lead the process for board appointments and make recommendations to the board about filling vacancies on the board, including the company secretary; - Consider the succession planning of directors and members of the executive team; - Make recommendations to the board on refreshing the membership of the board's principal committees;
+- Lead the process for board appointments and make recommendations to the board about filling vacancies on the board, including the company secretary; - Consider the succession planning of directors and members of the executive team; - Make recommendations to the board on refreshing the membership of the board's principal committees; - > Review directors' conflict authorisations; - Consider the request from executive directors for election to the boards of other companies and make a recommendation to the board; and - Consider requests from non-executive directors for the election to the boards of other companies; this role has been delegated to the Chairman (other than in respect of his own position).

 What has been on the committee's agenda during the year?

 Board succession